HewlettPackard/OpenShift-on-SimpliVity/README.md

 $ ansible-playbook –i hosts site.yml --vault-password-file .vault_pass
 ```

-Depending on your hardware and the load, it takes approximately 30mns for the playbook to finish its work.
+**Note:** Depending on your hardware and the load, it takes approximately 30/35mns for the playbook to finish its work.
 Refer to this [appendix](#appendix-monitoring-the-deployment) if you want to monitor the progresses of the deployment.

 ## Persistent Storage